technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

     ![](./media/image53.png)

-    > Note: Sometimes Dataverse connection is not created automatically, so participant need to **sign** in with their credential, authentication should be **OAuth.**
+    > Note: Sometimes, a Dataverse connection is not created automatically.
+You may need to **sign in** again with your credentials **OAuth** authentication.

     ![](./media/image54.png)